tejonbiker/bbedison/README.md

       -Serial and OTG connections
       -Power Up sequence management

-BBedison is a series of PCB that allows (in conjunction with Edison minibreakout ) prototipe in a more friendly way.
+BBedison is a series of PCB that allows (in conjunction with Edison minibreakout ) prototype in a more friendly way.

 The best of all: